op07n/XiaomiADBFastbootTools/README.md

 **The application doesn't work.
 Is there anything I should have installed?**

-Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
+Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run.
 You can install the latest Oracle JRE from [here](https://java.com/en/download/).

-If the application says that it cannot find ADB/Fastboot even though you have downloaded the OS-specific ZIP, open a terminal inside the extracted folder and enter `java -jar something.jar`.
+If the application says that it cannot find ADB/Fastboot even though you have downloaded the OS-specific ZIP, open a terminal inside the extracted folder and enter `java -jar XiaomiADBFastbootTools.jar`.

 **The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?**